 Interest and offers of judgment in Minnesota section 549.09 and Rule 68

 Civil lawyers know that interest can be substantial if the judgment is large enough.
 This case suggests that interest accrues from the beginning of the case.
 Also, it suggests that two offer different sources to cut off interest accrual exists in Minnesota, Rule 68 and Minn.
 Stat.
 549.09.
-STATE OF MINNESOTA IN DISTRICT COURT COUNTY OF DOUGLAS SEVENTH JUDICIAL DISTRICT Dennis Larson, Court File No.: 21-CV-09-620 Plaintiff, v.
-Le Homme Dieu Cabin Rentals LLC, Roy Anderson, Nicholas Bormann, and Steven Bormann, Defendants.
-A jury trial in this matter was held before the Honorable David R. Battey on November 30, …
+STATE OF MINNESOTA IN DISTRICT COURT …

 Constitutional standing and prudential standing elements

 Aviva Sports, Inc., Plaintiff, v.
 Fingerhut Direct Marketing, Inc., Menard, Inc., Kmart Corporation, Wal-Mart Stores, Inc., and Manley Toys, Ltd., Defendants.
 Civil No. 09-1091 (JNE/JSM).United States District Court, D. Minnesota.
 June 27, 2011.
 ORDER JOAN N. ERICKSEN, District Judge.
-Pending before the Court is Defendant Wal-Mart Stores, Inc.’s (Wal-Mart) motion for summary judgment on count three of the Amended Complaint, which alleges unfair competition in violation of the Lanham Act, 15 U.S.C. § 1125(a) (2006).
-Wal-Mart argues that Plaintiff Aviva Sports, Inc. (Aviva) does not have standing to bring a Lanham Act false advertising claim against it.
-For the reasons …
+Pending before the Court is Defendant Wal-Mart Stores, Inc.’s (Wal-Mart) motion for summary judgment on count …

 Spoliation encompasses the destruction of evidence through inadvertence or negligence, and may also include the destruction of evidence by a non-party under certain circumstances.

 Kenneth Tabish, Appellant, v.
 Target Corporation, Respondent, IMPACT Resource Group, Inc., an Ohio corporation, et al., Respondents, John Does I-X, Defendants No. A10-2129.Court of Appeals of Minnesota.
 Filed June 27, 2011.
 Considered and decided by Peterson, Presiding Judge; Minge, Judge; and Worke, Judge.
 UNPUBLISHED OPINION WORKE, Judge.
-Appellant challenges the district court’s grant of summary judgment on his negligence and strict-liability claims.
-We conclude that the district court appropriately granted summary judgment in favor of both respondents on appellant’s negligence claims.
-In granting summary judgment on appellant’s strict-liability claims, however, the district court abused its discretion by sanctioning appellant for …
+Appellant challenges the district court’s grant of summary …

 No fraud where representations made as to future events

 Herbert A. Igbanugo, et al., Appellants, v.
 Mark A. Cangemi, Respondent.
 No. A10-2002.Court of Appeals of Minnesota.
 Filed June 27, 2011.
 Considered and decided by Halbrooks, Presiding Judge; Hudson, Judge; and Bjorkman, Judge.
 UNPUBLISHED OPINION HALBROOKS, Judge.
-Appellants challenge the district court’s dismissal of their complaint for failure to state a claim upon which relief can be granted and contend that the district court abused its discretion by striking portions of the complaint and by refusing to accept appellants’ post-hearing brief.
-Because we conclude that the district court erred by dismissing appellants’ claim of breach of contract and implied covenant …
+Appellants challenge the district court’s dismissal of their complaint for failure to state a claim upon which relief …

 The right to rescind must be exercised promptly upon discovery of the facts from which it arises for the reason that under the law it may be waived by continuing to treat the contract as a subsisting obligation in Minnesota

 Kamboo Market, LLC, Appellant, v.
 Sherman Associates, Inc., defendant and third party plaintiff, Respondent, v.
 Abdirashid Jama, et al., third party defendants, Appellants.
 No. A10-1810.Court of Appeals of Minnesota.
 Filed June 27, 2011.
 Considered and decided by Wright, Presiding Judge; Kalitowski, Judge; and Larkin, Judge.
 UNPUBLISHED OPINION LARKIN, Judge.
-Appellant challenges the district court’s award of summary judgment in respondent’s favor, as well as the district court’s denial of its motion to amend its complaint.
-By notice of related appeal, respondent challenges the district court’s attorney-fee award and its denial of respondent’s motion for amended findings of fact and conclusions …
+Appellant challenges the district court’s award …

 Minnesota to establish lost profits claim, plaintiff required to prove by a preponderance of the evidence that (a) profits were lost, (b) the loss was directly caused by defendant’s conduct, and (c) the amount of such causally related loss is capable of calculation with reasonable certainty rather than benevolent speculation.

 Tri State Grease & Tallow Company, Inc., d/b/a Origo, Respondent, v.
 BJB, LLC, d/b/a Agri Trading, Appellant.
 No. A10-1560.Court of Appeals of Minnesota.
 Filed June 27, 2011.
 Considered and decided by Toussaint, Presiding Judge; Klaphake, Judge; and Connolly, Judge.
 UNPUBLISHED OPINION TOUSSAINT, Judge.
-In this appeal from judgment following a jury trial in a breach-of-contract action, appellant BJB, LLC, d/b/a Agri Trading, challenges the denial of its motions for judgment as a matter of law, a new trial, or remittitur, arguing that (1) the evidence does not support the jury’s verdict; (2) opposing counsel improperly focused the jury’s attention on …
+In this appeal from judgment following a jury trial in a breach-of-contract …

 Torts § 324A(b), a person who undertakes another’s duty owed to a third person must completely assume the duty

 STATE OF MINNESOTA IN COURT OF APPEALS A10-1907 Ironwood Springs Christian Ranch, Inc., Appellant, vs. Walk to Emmaus a/k/a Walk for Emmaus, Respondent.
-Filed June 27, 2011 Affirmed in part, reversed in part, and remanded; motion granted Schellhas, Judge Olmsted County District Court File No. 55-CV-09-7609 Considered and decided by Schellhas, Presiding Judge; Hudson, Judge; and Worke, Judge.
-S Y L L A B U S 1.
-The liability of a person who undertakes another’s duty owed to a third person is governed by Restatement (Second) of Torts § 324A.
-2. To be liable under Restatement (Second) of …
+Filed June 27, 2011 Affirmed in part, reversed in part, and remanded; motion granted Schellhas, Judge Olmsted County District Court File No. 55-CV-09-7609 Considered and decided by Schellhas, Presiding Judge; …

 Dangerous animal determination and destruction valid

 Andre Haustein, Relator, v.
 City of St. Paul, Department of Safety and Inspections, Respondent.
 No. A10-1407.Court of Appeals of Minnesota.
 June 20, 2011.Andre Haustein, St. Paul, Minnesota, pro se relator.
 Sara R. Grewing, St. Paul City Attorney, Virginia D. Palmer, Assistant City Attorney, St. Paul, Minnesota, for respondent.
-Considered and decided by Toussaint, Presiding Judge; Connolly, Judge; and Willis, Judge.[*] UNPUBLISHED OPINION TOUSSAINT, Judge.
-Relator Andre Haustein challenges a hearing officer’s determination that his dog is a dangerous animal and that its destruction is warranted under the dangerous-animal ordinance of respondent City of St. Paul, Department of Safety and Inspections. …
+Considered and decided by Toussaint, Presiding Judge; …

 Apparent authority is that authority which a principal holds an agent out as possessing, or knowingly permits an agent to assume in Minnesota

 Tonna Mechanical, Inc., Respondent, v.
 Double Al, LLC, et al., Appellants, John Doe, et al., Defendants.
 No. A10-1174.Court of Appeals of Minnesota.
 June 20, 2011.Considered and decided by Peterson, Presiding Judge; Worke, Judge; and Schellhas, Judge.
 UNPUBLISHED OPINION WORKE, Judge.
-Appellants challenge the district court’s: (1) finding that an agency relationship existed giving rise to apparent authority; (2) finding that an oral agreement existed; (3) failure to dismiss respondent’s lien for containing material misrepresentations; (4) failure to dismiss respondent’s lien for lack of a pre-lien notice; and (5) award of attorney’s fees.
-We affirm.
-DECISION Appellant Double Al, LLC., owner …
+Appellants challenge the district court’s: (1) finding that an agency relationship existed giving rise to …